krfkeith/tart/trunk/doc/source/intro/classes.rst

   var s = Rectangle(10, 10, 20, 20);

 The creation syntax is the same regardless of whether an object is a value or reference type.
-If it's a value (:keyword:`struct`) type, the new object will be constructed in place; If it's a reference (:keyword:`class`) type, then space for the object will be allocated on the global heap, and a pointer to the object assigned to the variable.
+If it's a value (:kw:`struct`) type, the new object will be constructed in place; If it's a reference (:kw:`class`) type, then space for the object will be allocated on the global heap, and a pointer to the object assigned to the variable.

 .. note::
   .. compound::

-    Value (:keyword:`struct`) types can never exist on the heap except as instance variables inside other, reference types.
+    Value (:kw:`struct`) types can never exist on the heap except as instance variables inside other, reference types.
 The reason for this is fairly involved, but the short explanation is this: The garbage collector only deals with reference types.
 Every reference type has a special, invisible header field that is used by the garbage collector to track the status